-It is expected that, as found in other genetic studies, there will be higher variations of genetic diversity across populations than within.
-Results from this study may indicate adaptive potential of populations and significantly impact future conservation efforts, allowing for targeted actions.
 The aim of this study is to characterise genetic variation of the interferon genes across the platypus range.
+It is expected that, as found in other genetic studies (references), there will be higher variations of genetic diversity across populations than within.
+Results from this study provide insights about the adaptive potential of populations which can be used to guide future conservation efforts.
+My findings might help to develop targeted actions, such as...

 Material and Methods